Shafayat115/Deam_GNN/README.md

 Structure_data/
 ```

-This repository includes example structure files corresponding to the dummy/example dataset.
+This repository includes example structure files corresponding to the example dataset.
 For real training and evaluation, you should replace or extend these with your own structure files.

 Rows without matching structures or chains may be skipped during preprocessing.